ReVanced/revanced-manager/README.md

 3. Add your GitHub token in gradle.properties like [this](/docs/4_building.md)
 4. Open the project in terminal
 5. Run `flutter pub get` in terminal
+6. Generate translation file using `dart run slang`
-6. Then `flutter packages pub run build_runner build --delete-conflicting-outputs` (Must be done on each git pull)
+7. Then `flutter packages pub run build_runner build --delete-conflicting-outputs` (Must be done on each git pull)
-7. To build release APK run `flutter build apk`
+8. To build release APK run `flutter build apk`